Gluten-Free Beef Stroganoff

 - Season the steak well with salt and pepper and slice into small bite sized strips.
 Add to a bowl and toss with 1 tbsp of arrowroot starch until coated.

 - Heat the avocado oil over medium heat in a large pan.
-Sear the steak for about 2 minutes on each side to lightly brown.
+Sear the steak for about 2 minutes on each side to lightly brown, working in batches if your pan is smaller to avoid over crowding the pan.
 Set aside.

 - Add the mushrooms to the pan and cook for 3-4 minutes to soften.
-Add 1 tbsp of arrowroot and stir into the mushroom and onion mixture.
+Sprinkle in 1 tbsp of arrowroot and stir into the mushroom and onion mixture.

-- Pour in the broth, coconut cream, apple cider vinegar, coconut aminos, and mustard powder.
+- Pour in the broth while stirring constantly.
+Add the coconut cream, apple cider vinegar, coconut aminos, and mustard powder.
 Stir to combine and allow to simmer and thick for 2-3 minutes.
 Salt further to taste.

 - Add the steak back to the pan and mix well to coat in the sauce.
-Simmer for another 2-3 minutes or until the steak is fully cooked.
+Simmer on low for another minute or until the steak is warm.

 - Top with fresh parsley and serve over mashed sweet potato or vegetable noodles.